(For a downloadable pdf of this document,).

 Q: If I’m currently enrolled or planning on taking prerequisite courses next semester, what should I put on my application?

-A: On the prerequisites section of the application, there is a drop down option for “in progress”.
+On the prerequisites section of the application, you may indicate that a course is “in progress”.
 Please use this option if you are currently enrolled and grades will be posted after the application deadline or if you are planning on taking the course during the spring semester.
 In the additional information section, please write the anticipated date of completion for that prerequisite.

 Q: I am currently taking prerequisites at a college or university that is different than where I received my undergraduate degree.
 How do I represent this on the “Educational History” section on the application?

 A: Please be sure to include all of the schools you attended on the Educational History section of the application.
-If you are completing prerequisites at a different institution than where you attended for your undergraduate work, please fill in “Prerequisite Courses” where it asks for your major, then select “no” when it asks if you received a degree or certificate, and type in “Prereqs” for degree earned/expected, and the date you last attended the institution in Graduation/Award date.
+If you are completing prerequisites at a different institution than where you attended for your undergraduate work, you can fill in “Prerequisite Courses” where it asks for your major, then select “no” when it asks if you received a degree or certificate.

 Q: Where do I send my transcripts?

-A: Transcripts are now uploaded electronically.
+A: Transcripts are now uploaded electronically; we do not accept hard copies of transcripts.
 You can scan and upload unofficial copies of your transcripts for the application process.
 Admitted students will be asked to send a hard copy of their official transcripts to the Graduate School after admission.
+DO NOT MAIL YOUR TRANSCRIPTS TO THE GRADUATE SCHOOL OR THE OCCUPATIONAL THERAPY PROGRAM.

 Q: Where do I send my letters of recommendation?

-A: Letters of recommendation are now uploaded electronically.
-On the application, you will be asked to provide a current email address for each of your recommenders.
-Once you provide a valid email address, the application system will generate an email to each of your recommenders explaining the process and how to upload the letter they write on your behalf.
+A: Letters of recommendation are uploaded electronically.
+On the application, you will be asked to provide a current email address for each of your references.
+Once you provide a valid email address, the application system will generate an email to each of your references explaining the process and how to upload the letter they write on your behalf.

 Q: When is the last date I can take the GRE to have the scores submitted to the department on time?

-A: In order to allow sufficient time for us to receive your GRE scores, please take the GRE no later than November 18.
+A: In order to allow sufficient time for us to receive your GRE scores, please take the GRE by the end of November.

 Q: What is the school code for the GRE?